microsoft/api-guidelines/azure/Guidelines.md

 :white_check_mark: **DO** implement an operation as an LRO if the 99th percentile response time is greater than 1s.

 :no_entry: **DO NOT** implement PATCH as an LRO.
-If LRO update is required it should be implemented with POST.
+If LRO update is required it must be implemented with POST.

 In rare instances where an operation may take a _very long_ time to complete, e.g. longer than 15 minutes, it may be better to expose this as a first class resource of the API rather than as an operation on another resource.